tldr-pages/tldr/pages/linux/uname.md

 `uname --all`

-- Print the kernel name:
+- Print the current kernel name:

 `uname --kernel-name`